pb319/IPL_Sports_Magazine/README.md

         SELECT COUNT(DISTINCT(match_id)) as No_of_Matches,
 		COUNT(DISTINCT(bowlerName)) as Bowler_Count
 		FROM fact_bowling;
-        -- AGAIN Corraboration of Total Maches played  = 206
+        -- AGAIN Corraboration of Total Matches played  = 206
-        -- Total Number of Bowler 202
+        -- Total Number of Bowlers 202

 ```
 For more detailed documentation [Click Here](https://github.com/pb319/IPL_Sports_Magazine/blob/main/Data_Exploration.sql)

 ## Data Cleaning
 1. Mysql
-  - There were some issue with "May 28-29, 2023" entry in the matchYear field while changing datatype of matchDate column.
+  - There were some issues with "May 28-29, 2023" entry in the matchYear field while changing the datatype of matchDate column.
 Hence the following SQL command has been employed to manupulate the data a bit:
     ```
       set sql_safe_updates =0;
       UPDATE dim_match